gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 	action.
 Ignore those marked as unchanged.

 If the algorithm gets interrupted before completion, it will pick up where it left off the next time PPE is run.
-For example, if while exporting 100 records, the computer crashes, or the internet goes down, after only 25 records have been imported into the Digital Archive, when the system is working and the PPE is run again, it will detect that only 75 records have to be imported and import them.
+For example, suppose that while exporting 100 records, the computer crashes, or the internet goes down, after only 25 records have been imported into the Digital Archive.
+When the system is working and PPE is run again, PPE will detect that only 75 records have to be imported and import them.
 This is possible because the PPE algorithm is stateless, meaning that it can always figure out what it needs to do by analyzing the data in both PastPerfect and in the Digital Archive without needing to know what state it was in when it got interrupted.

 ## Statistics

-Each time PPE runs it reports statistics that you can use to determine what improvements you need to make to your PastPerfect data.
+Each time PPE runs, it reports statistics that you can use to determine what improvements you need to make to your PastPerfect data.
 By copy/pasting the statistics into some kind of a log document, you can maintain a record of how your PastPerfect collection has grown and/or gotten cleaned up over time.